Nalinc/the-midnight-paper/papers/Surround-See:Enabling_Peripheral_Vision_on_Smartphones_during_Active_Use.md

   - Recognizing hand postures: A hand posture is recognized by counting the number of detected fingertips.
   - Detecting pinching: **Pinch is detected using Wilson’s method**, where a pinch is recognized when there is a connected blob inside a hand contour Pinch can be used as a ‘mouse click’ to confirm an action or to trigger a command.
 - Detecting User Activities in the Periphery
-  - **They used  optical flow for Motion Detection**, where the spreading of the motion vectors indicated that Surround-See was being placed closer to the user and the gathering of the motion vectors indicated that Surround-See was being moved away from the user.
+  - **They used optical flow for Motion Detection** to determine device's proximity to the user.
+Spreading of the motion vectors indicated that Surround-See was being placed closer to the user and the gathering of the motion vectors indicated that Surround-See was being moved away from the user.
   - Remote gesturing: assumes the phone is sitting on a stable platform such as a table and that the view is uncluttered.
-This allows us to use background subtraction to remove any skin-color noise in the background.
+This allows them to use background subtraction to remove any skin-color noise in the background.
-  - detect the user’s activity within a user-defined region of interest (ROI) (eg. someone enters from door)
+  - detect user’s activity within a user-defined region of interest (ROI) (eg. someone enters from door)

 **Surround See interactions**
 - Pen vs. Touch Input